FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 **NOTE**: The unified image is still experimental, and is not recommended outside of development environments.

-When using the unified image, the `foundationdb` container runs a `fdb-kubernetes-monitor` process, which is responsible for starting `fdbserver` processes. `fdb-kubernetes-monitor` receives its configuration in the form of a JSON file, which provides the command-line arguments in a structured form.
+When using the unified image, the `foundationdb` container runs a `fdb-kubernetes-monitor` process, which is responsible for starting `fdbserver` podNames. `fdb-kubernetes-monitor` receives its configuration in the form of a JSON file, which provides the command-line arguments in a structured form.
 These arguments can reference environment variables, which will be filled in by `fdb-kubernetes-monitor`.
-They can also reference the process number, which allows `fdb-kubernetes-monitor` to start multiple `fdbserver` processes that use different ports and different data directories.
+They can also reference the process number, which allows `fdb-kubernetes-monitor` to start multiple `fdbserver` podNames that use different ports and different data directories.

 The flow for updating the monitor conf file has the following steps: